-I recently wrote a blog-post about the status of Tawny Eagle in Morocco and included a paragraph about the likelihood of vagrancy from sub-Saharan Africa.
+I recently wrote a blog-post about the status of Tawny Eagle (Aquila rapax) in Morocco and included a paragraph about the likelihood of vagrancy from sub-Saharan Africa.
 To show this possibility, I cited a few available observations from northern Mauritania (inside the Western Palearctic) including a photographed bird I used to illustrate the blog.

 When I shared the blog-post on the Moroccan Birds facebook page, Tom Conzemius commented that “…the small beak and tail are perfect for Wahlberg’s Eagle”.